-The stems are a bit wiry, so you may need more than just a pair of scissors.
-Try a small set of gardening shears to quickly snip through the stems, including bundles of them at a time.
+The stems are a bit wiry so you may need more than scissors.
+Try a small set of gardening shears to quickly snip through the branches, including bundles at a time.

-For removing dried or damaged foliage, a pointed pair of scissors works best and provides a neater cut to prevent disease from reaching the roots of the plant.
+For removing dried or damaged foliage, a pointed pair of scissors works best and provides a neater cut to prevent disease from reaching the plant’s roots.

-If your Anemones are well-established and have been growing in the same place for a few years in a row, you may want to bring a spade or hand trowel along to lift and divide the plants at the end of the season.
+If your Anemones are well-established and have been growing in the same place for a few years, you may want to bring a spade or hand trowel along to lift and divide the plants at the end of the season.